- Complete evaluation of Intune vs. Workspace ONE, Jamf, Google Endpoint Management, ManageEngine and JumpCloud with a focus on Linux.

 What does Entra ID (formerly Azure AD) offer?

 Entra ID was created to extend Microsoft identity to the cloud, providing SSO and MFA within the Microsoft ecosystem (Azure, Intune, Microsoft 365).
-It does not replace Active Directory in all its functions and lacks native support for key protocols such as LDAP and RADIUSThe licensing model is tiered: there are limits on objects, SSO per user at the free level, and additional costs for features such as Advanced RBAC or MFA for external identities.
+It does not replace Active Directory in all its functions and lacks native support for key protocols such as LDAP and RADIUS .
+The licensing model is tiered: there are limits on objects and SSO per user in the free tier, and additional costs for features such as advanced RBAC or MFA for external identities.

 Microsoft's identity, compliance, security, and device portfolio evolves frequently and combines multiple products.
-This breadth, while powerful for large enterprises, adds complexity in migrations from local AD and motivates the use of specialized consulting, especially when seeking co-administration with SCCM or a "full AAD".
+This breadth, while powerful for large enterprises, adds complexity to migrations from on-premises Active Directory and necessitates the use of specialized consulting, especially when seeking co-management with SCCM or a full Active Directory Active Directory.

 What is Intune and what is Configuration Manager?

-Microsoft Intune Premium Suite It's the MDM offering for iOS/iPadOS, Android, and Windows, also extended to macOS and Linux.
-Windows administrators will appreciate its legacy features (e.g., ADMX templates), and the platform is more powerful when combined with hybrid AD and other Microsoft security services.
-On Linux, the current focus is on fulfillment and the capability path grows gradually.
+Microsoft Intune Premium Suite is the MDM offering for iOS/iPadOS, Android, and Windows, now also available for macOS and Linux.
+Windows administrators will appreciate its legacy features (such as ADMX templates), and the platform is even more powerful when combined with hybrid Active Directory and other Microsoft security services.
+On Linux, the current focus is on compliance , and the capabilities roadmap is expanding gradually.

-For its part, Configuration manager It provides cloud MDM, corporate data isolation, an administration center with alerts, connectors for AD and certificates, ADMX templates and Graph API, integration with AAD and Win32 LoB apps, application deployment, Conditional Access compliance (with additional products such as EMS E5), app/compliance/operations/security reporting, kiosk subscriptions, and remote support as a premium add-on.
-The integration between Intune and SCCM It enables very powerful co-management scenarios for demanding business environments.
+Configuration Manager , for its part, provides cloud MDM, corporate data isolation, an administration center with alerts, connectors for Active Directory and certificates, ADMX templates and Graph API, integration with Azure Active Directory and Win32 LoB apps, application deployment, Conditional Access compliance (with additional products such as EMS E5), app/compliance/operations/security reporting, kiosk subscriptions, and remote support as a premium add-on.
+The integration between Intune and SCCM enables powerful co-management scenarios for demanding enterprise environments.

 What is JumpCloud and why is it of interest to SMEs and MSPs?

-JumpCloud It's an open cloud directory with IAM Zero Trust, multi-OS MDM (Linux, macOS, iOS/iPadOS and Windows; Android is on the roadmap), unlimited SSO (SAML, OIDC and passwords), SCIM/REST to automate add/delete/change, MFA Push/TOTP also on RADIUS/LDAP, remote app installation and management, Remote Assist at no additional cost, HRIS integration, zero-touch Apple onboarding, attribute-based group memberships (ABAC), cross-cutting policies, and privileged CLI for commands, reports (Device/Directory/Cloud Insights) and cloud LDAP directory with AD synchronization.
+JumpCloud is an open cloud directory with Zero Trust IAM, multi-OS MDM (Linux, macOS, iOS/iPadOS, and Windows; Android is on the roadmap), unlimited SSO (SAML, OIDC, and passwords), SCIM/REST for automated add/delete/change, MFA Push/TOTP also on RADIUS/LDAP, remote app installation and management, Remote Assist at no extra cost, HRIS integration, zero-touch sign-up for Apple, attribute-based group memberships (ABAC), cross-policy management, and privileged CLI for commands , reporting (Device/Directory/Cloud Insights), and an LDAP cloud directory with AD synchronization.

-As additional features, it offers conditional access (location, if the device is managed, MFA by groups), Patch Management and a password manager Integrated with the directory.
-Its differentiating value is not requiring "ownership" of the identity: it can consume identities from AAD and Google and orchestrate access with less friction and without additional servers.
+As additional features, it offers conditional access (location, whether the device is managed, group MFA), patch management, and a password manager integrated with the directory.
+Its differentiating value is that it doesn't require "ownership" of the identity: it can consume identities from both Azure Active Directory and Google and orchestrate access with less friction and without additional servers.

 Practical comparison: usability, policies, and speed

-In terms of policies, Active Directory Group Policy Objects (GPOs) are extremely powerful but strictly Windows-based, and their complete migration to the cloud is not straightforward.
-Microsoft has extended policies to other operating systems with Intune, while JumpCloud offers GPO-like policies for...
-Windows, macOS and Linuxwith actions such as FDE, disabling the assistant, configuring updates, and remote execution of commands and scripts when a policy is insufficient.
+In terms of policies, Active Directory Group Policy Objects (GPOs) are incredibly powerful but strictly Windows-based, and their complete migration to the cloud isn't straightforward.
+Microsoft has extended policies to other operating systems with Intune, while JumpCloud offers GPO-like policies for Windows, macOS, and Linux , with actions such as Forced Updates (FDE), disabling the update assistant, configuring updates, and remotely executing commands and scripts when a policy falls short.

 Total cost of ownership, licenses, and vendor lock-in

-There are more than 30 Microsoft 365 license variants, with significant differences when Intune is included.
-Some capabilities, such as federated SSO outside the stack, advanced RBAC, or MFA for external identities, imply higher levels or authentication fees.
-JumpCloud's proposal, on the other hand, tends to package according to use cases, reducing uncertainty.
+There are over 30 Microsoft 365 licensing options, with significant differences when Intune is included.
+Some features, such as federated SSO outside the stack, advanced RBAC, or MFA for external identities, require higher tiers or additional authentication fees.
+JumpCloud's approach, on the other hand, tends to package features based on use cases, reducing uncertainty.

 Migration also has its nuances.
-A real-world example: when trying to activate a "full Active Directory," the organization ran into problems with its VDI infrastructure, since only the Virtual machines Persistent data was compatible with local ADFS.
-This type of scenario serves as a reminder that Microsoft's transition to the cloud, with its legacy and multiple SSO components, It's not always linear..
+A real-world example: when trying to activate a "full Active Directory" (AAD), the organization encountered problems with its VDI infrastructure, as only persistent virtual machines were compatible with local Active Directory File System (ADFS).
+These kinds of scenarios serve as a reminder that the transition to the Microsoft cloud, with its legacy systems and multiple Single Sign-On (SSO) components, is not always straightforward.

 Vendor locking is another issue.
 Buying Intune often means also acquiring adjacent security and analytics services.
-This introduces costs, dependencies, and a certain degree of dependency. unpredictability In the medium term.
-The alternative of an open directory allows choosing "the best of the best," for example, by integrating XDR from CrowdStrike or SentinelOne frictionless.
+This introduces costs, dependencies, and some unpredictability in the medium term.
+An open directory alternative allows you to choose "the best of the best," for example, by seamlessly integrating CrowdStrike's XDR or SentinelOne .

 Co-management with SCCM, hybrid routes, and viable combinations

-For Microsoft stores with enterprise iOS/Android devices, Azure + Intune can be a good fit, especially if there's already a strong Active Directory presence and a team familiar with the stack.
-For those seeking compatibility with Linux/macOS and non-Microsoft solutions, JumpCloud It offers a central point of orchestration and integrated MDM, and can coexist with Intune to maximize value where each is strong.
+For Microsoft stores with enterprise iOS/Android devices, Azure + Intune can be a good fit, especially if there's already a robust Active Directory infrastructure and a team familiar with the stack.
+For those seeking compatibility with Linux/macOS and non-Microsoft solutions, JumpCloud offers a central point of orchestration and integrated MDM, and can coexist with Intune to maximize value where each excels.

-In MSP, the Multi-Tenant Portal JumpCloud allows you to manage multiple clients from a single dashboard, standardizing cross-OS GPO-style policies (FileVault 2, BitLocker, screen lock, etc.).
+In MSPs, JumpCloud's Multi-Tenant Portal allows you to manage multiple clients from a single dashboard, standardizing cross-OS GPO-style policies (FileVault 2, BitLocker, screen lock, etc.).
 Fewer vendors mean less complexity, better cost per endpoint, and more time for high-impact tasks aligned with business objectives.

 In any case, consolidation reduces tool overlap in remote work, and choosing the right "core" (identity + MDM + policies + patching) avoids difficult-to-maintain "puzzles."
-If the priority is total control over Windows, Intune + SCCM It is difficult to beat; if heterogeneity and operational speed are paramount, open directory solutions gain ground.
+If total control over Windows is the priority, Intune + SCCM is hard to beat; if heterogeneity and operational speed are paramount, open directory solutions are the clear winners.

 How to install and maintain Intune on Linux (Ubuntu and RHEL)

-If you decide to keep Intune for part of your Linux fleet, Microsoft publishes the official package at packages.microsoft.com and documents installation, upgrades, and uninstallation for Ubuntu and Red Hat Enterprise Linux.
+If you choose to keep Intune for part of your Linux fleet, Microsoft publishes the official package at packages.microsoft.com and provides documentation for installation, upgrades, and uninstallation for Ubuntu and Red Hat Enterprise Linux.
 Announced support includes Ubuntu Desktop 22.04 LTS and 24.04 LTS (x86/64, also on Hyper-V) and RHEL 8 and RHEL 9.

 General requirements